 Hello fellow readers, “You can’t water their faces,” recalls brother Rick, one of Mom’s instructions on caring for African violets as water on their leaves can cause spotting damage.
 Mom had quite a collection of violets when we were kids.
-As I write, we are visiting her in a nursing home in Virginia.
+We are visiting her in a nursing home in Virginia as I write.
 A few months back, my sister asked that I adopt Mom’s African violets collected during the years she lived with her.
 Dorothy cherished taking Mom to the annual African Violet Festival nearby.

 Caring for African Violets

 If you opt for grow lights, keep in mind that African Violets need at least eight hours of darkness a day to bloom.
-And beware of leaf bleaching – leaves which are lighter or pinkish as a result of artificial light.
+And beware of leaf bleaching – leaves that are lighter or pinkish due to artificial light.
 The only remedy is natural sunlight.

-African Violets like warmth, preferably about 70, but 60 to 80 degrees is fine too.
+African Violets like warmth, preferably about 70, but 60 to 80 degrees is acceptable.
 Less than 50 degrees is fatal to these tropical beauties.
 The ideal fifty percent humidity is hard to maintain in heated homes.
 By grouping plants, the humidity around them can increase by 15 percent.
-It’s important to keep their leaves from touching, though, for they need room to grow and air circulation to prevent disease.
+It’s essential to keep their leaves from touching, though, for they need room to grow and air circulation to prevent disease.
 Containers of water around the plants can help.
-Or, use a humidifier during the winter.
+Or use a humidifier during the winter.
 Another way is to elevate the plants on pebbles kept moist.
 Be sure the water level stays clear of the bottoms of the pots.

 All this may sound fussy, but in truth, African Violets are adaptable and hence are popular houseplants.
 One of Mom’s treasures is back in bloom.
 Her dark green leaves have creamy white edges complimented by cream-colored flowers edged with pale green.
 She’s ‘Frozen in Time,’ which is fitting.
 While all flowers fade, our memories are forever frozen in time.